 Here are a few more benefits of displaying social feeds on your website:

-- You can display all your feeds in a single place, so visitors can see which content you publish on each platform without having to leave your website.
+- You can display all your feeds in a single place, so visitors can see which social media posts you publish on each platform without having to leave your website.

 - With social feeds on your website, it’s easier to display user-generated content (UGC) linked to your brand to improve your reputation.
 It also encourages users to join in and submit their own UGC using relevant hashtags.

-- If people stay on your site to engage with your content, they’re spending more time on YOUR site rather than moving on to the next one.
+- If people stay on your site to engage with your content, they’re spending more time on YOUR site rather than going to the websites of various popular social networks.